Best All-Terrain Tires for Highway Use in 2026

 - Best comfort plus value: General Grabber A/TX

-- Best winter-focused all-terrain feel: Cooper Discoverer AT3 4S/XLT
+- Best comfort-focused daily driver: Cooper Discoverer AT3 4S

 - Best “all-around trail and highway” performer: Toyo Open Country A/T III

-- Best rugged grip with cold-weather tread flexibility: Falken WildPeak A/T3W
+- Best rugged grip with cold-weather usefulness: Falken WildPeak A/T3W

 - Best for cut resistance and protection: Goodyear Wrangler All-Terrain Adventure with Kevlar